Market Segmentation Trees: Methodology

-The proof of the theorem is contained in Appendix \ref{sec:proofthm1}.
-Theorem \ref{thm:bound1} implies that the complexity of the MST's training algorithm is equivalent to fitting $C\cdot D\cdot m$ response models to the training data, where $C$ is a constant independent of the problem parameters.
-We demonstrate in the appendix that for sufficiently large $n$, $C$ may be bounded by $(1+\epsilon)$ where $\epsilon$ is taken to be arbitrarily small.
+The proof of the theorem is presented in Appendix \ref{sec:proofthm1}.
+Theorem \ref{thm:bound1} implies that the complexity of the MST's training algorithm is equivalent to fitting $C_0 \cdot D\cdot m$ response models to the training data when $n$ is large enough, where $C_0$ is a constant independent of the problem parameters.

 Next, we analyze how the computational complexity of the training procedure is improved through use of the parallel processing scheme outlined in Section \ref{sec:codebase}.
 For depths $d = 0,1,...,D-1$, the training algorithm parallelizes the split selection procedure of Eq. (\ref{eqn:greedy}) across all nodes of depth $d$ within the MST.
 Note that all nodes across a given depth $d$ collectively partition the training set observations, i.e. $\sum_l N_{\mathcal{T}}(d,l;n) = n$.
 In order to effectively distribute each node's workload across the available cores for parallel processing, it is important that the partitioning of observations across nodes is not greatly imbalanced.
 Indeed, the worst case for parallel processing is for one node to contain all of the observations, in which case parallelization yields no benefits for our training algorithm.
-Thus, we assume that all splits chosen by the recursive partitioning procedure are reasonably balanced, i.e. partition the data into roughly equal proportions.
-This condition gives rise to the following additional technical assumptions for our next theorem:
+Thus, we assume that all splits chosen by the recursive partitioning procedure are reasonably balanced, i.e., they partition the data into roughly equal proportions: